"In sales, as in life,

 -- Albert K. Strong

-I heard someone say the other day that they didn't want to add this option to the vehicle because it cost $200 and they (the seller) could lose a deal over $200.
-That was many days ago and I haven't got that out of my head.
+I heard someone say the other day that they didn't want to add a certain option to the vehicle because it cost $200 and they (the seller) think they might lose a deal over $200.
+That was many days ago and I haven't got that scenario out of my head.
 Who knows why things like that float around in my head?
 Silly stuff.

 Yet, it has caused me to want to write about something related to sales that I have probably shared before as I've taught it for at least 40 years.
 One of the things that I learned early in my sales career is this phrase: Only 4% buy price.